Skip to content

 1. ...

-A master level category of "all products" makes it possible to set business rules on all buyable products with one filter, excluding placeholders or containers.
+Note: A master category "All products" enables business rules to be applied to all buyable products, excluding placeholders or containers.

 # of Products in the catalog9%89%0%1%0%0%# of Products in the catalogStandard [10000]Extended [100000]Package [500]Structure [1500]Service [50]Fees [50]

-Most products are created initially in Norce based on supplier data and creation rules.
-Later on they are enriched and made buyable.
+Products are created in Norce based on supplier data and rules, then enriched and made buyable.
+Standard products are created in ERP immediately; extended products remain in Norce until ordered.

 SupplierERPNorceOnlineNothing happensalt[Standardproducts][Extendedproducts]Product enrichmentalt[Order hasextended products]New products1Created in ERP2Buyable3New order4Create Products5Create order6SupplierERPNorceOnline

-Extended products are automatically activated when they are in Stock at the supplier.
-While standard products are either manuallt activated or scheduled.
+• Activation: Extended products are activated automatically when in supplier stock; standard products are activated manually or by schedule.

-Standard products are deactivated when expiring and out of stock, while extended products are automatically deactivated when no supplier no longer sells them.
+• Deactivation: Standard products are deactivated when expired and out of stock; extended products are deactivated when no supplier sells them.

 See more about status automation here.